Schezwan Chutney is a typical Indo-Chinese Chutney, which goes along with numerous Indian as well as Chinese dishes.

 You don’t have to go to a Chinese restaurant to try this Chutney.
 (Psst…I have done that!)

-Many restaurants also use MSG and other harmful preservatives in this type of accompaniments.
+Many restaurants also use MSG and other harmful preservatives in this type of accompaniment.
 So, it’s better to make such Chutneys and Pickles at home with freshly available ingredients.

 Now, let’s take a look at the following recipe.